Amy Hinton

 Why did you choose to become licensed in special education?

 During the nine years that I have been a teacher, I recognized many ways that I could improve my practice.
 My masters degree was in Special Education, Literacy Specialist.
 However, I got the add-a-field for literacy specialist and not Special Education.
-While that program helped me become a very strong literacy teacher, I remembered all of the strategies that I had learned to help support the many diverse learners in my classroom.
+While that program helped me become a very strong literacy teacher, I remembered all of the strategies that I had learned to help support the many different learners in my classroom.
 Fortunately, I had always been in an inclusion classroom, sometimes with an EA, sometimes with pull out.
 Many times I wondered if I could better support my students with disabilities by becoming certified and specializing in teaching students with disabilities.
 After some years of simmering on the idea of getting licensed to service special education students, I finally made the decision to follow that desire.

 Many of my students that have disabilities are very brilliant children that just needed someone to help them reach and often surpass the expectations that others had of them.
 When a student feels safe and supported, they tend to be more successful.
 Another goal is to also be a part of the movement to end the stigmas against people with disabilities and help them be recognized and recognize themselves as capable and important members of our community.